 - If a VM has some stored snapshots, you can't attach new volume to the VM or delete any existing volumes.
 If you change the volumes on the VM, it would become impossible to restore the VM snapshot which was created with the previous volume structure.
 If you want to attach a volume to such a VM, first delete its snapshots. - VM snapshots which include both data volumes and memory can't be kept if you change the VM's service offering.
-Any existing VM snapshots of this type will be discarded. - You can't make a VM snapshot at the same time as you are taking a volume snapshot. - You can not specify the "quiesce" option on the CloudPlatform side when taking a VM snapshot.
-This option is provided by the underlying snapshot facility so that you can choose whether to quiesce the file system on a running virtual machine before taking the snapshot.
-The quiesce option is passed along from the user's choice on the hypervisor side, through the underlying API, and up to CloudPlatform. - You should use only CloudPlatform to create VM snapshots on hosts managed by CloudPlatform.
+Any existing VM snapshots of this type will be discarded. - You can't make a VM snapshot at the same time as you are taking a volume snapshot. - You should use only CloudPlatform to create VM snapshots on hosts managed by CloudPlatform.
 Any snapshots that you make directly on the hypervisor will not be tracked in CloudPlatform.